-“Every PeaceHealth patient will receive safe, evidence-based, compassionate care; every time, every touch."
-(Vision 2012)
+“Every person receives safe, compassionate care; every time, every touch."

 The Desired Outcome of Therapy:

 With a goal of optimizing recovery from orthopedic injury or surgery, neurological conditions and geriatric-related health challenges.
 Therapy services assist patients to leave the hospital setting as quickly as possible and also assist with recommendations for additional follow-up therapy in the Transitional Care Unit, home health or outpatient settings.

 Although a separate facility, the Transitional Care Unit is located within the Ketchikan Medical Center building.

 - Helping the patient through a variety of skilled treatments such as balance and ambulation training, activities of daily living training, equipment recommendations, and cognitive or communication training.
 Therapists also assist with recommendations for caregiver assistance needed upon discharge and whether follow-up services through home health or outpatient settings are appropriate.